richardeschloss/nuxt-stories/README.md

 </template>
 ```

+If you already have a markdown component that you use and would like to avoid name conflicts with "markdown", you can disable the registration of this component with `{ markdownEnabled: false }` module option.

 ## Deploying stories to a static site:

 From my experience, it seems that of github, gitlab, and netlify, netlify was the easiest one to deploy to.
 Just drag-and-drop the dist folder and it works.
 If you can fully own the hosting, even better!
 There are only a few small steps to follow: